UL MBA Insider

 How will our company benefit?

-The company’s decision to support you in your MBA programme hinges on how successfully you outline the ways in which the course will contribute to company growth.
-Make sure to detail—using specific examples—how your new skills and knowledge will move the company’s agenda forward.
+At the end of the day, your company’s decision to support your MBA programme hinges on how beneficial they perceive the course to be for company growth.
+Make sure to outline how your new skills and knowledge will move the company’s agenda forward, using specific examples like:

 New insights into persistent issues